taraculpin/taramacu/README.md

 -->

-- 🔭 I’m currently working on ... a React AirBnB app
+- 🔭 I’m currently working on ... a whac-a-mole React game
 - 🌱 I’m currently learning ...
-React and Redux
+Redux
 - 💜 I code because ...
 I love languages and logic.
 I also speak German.
-- 💬 Ask me about ... my planned projects
 - 📫 Reach me on ... my LinkedIn profile [here](https://www.linkedin.com/in/taraculpin/)
 - ⚡ Fun fact: ...
 The T. rex existed closer in history to humans than to the Stegosaurus 🦖 🤯